documentnode/documentnode.io/Site builder/Search on website.md

-﻿# Search on website
+# Search on website

-The websites exported from Document Node have full-text searchability built-in.
+The websites exported from Document Node have full-text search-ability built-in.
 It works out of the box without any configuration.

 From any one of the web pages, double-tap `Shift` key, the search box will popup.
 Type any keywords as you like, and use `Up` or `Down` key to select a result, then press `Enter` key to open the selected result page.